 According to the technical specifications required to comply with the energy refurbishment of the buildings, as well as the connection to the biomass district heating, it is essential to have teams of designers (architects and technical architects) with experience and technical competence that guarantees the success of the solutions.
 Due to the terms of the Public Sector Contracting Law and with the technical solvency in mind, Visesa agreed, with the support of COAVN and COATA (official colleges of architects and surveyors), a basis for the tender for a framework agreement that would allow for a stock of teams with guaranteed technical solvency.
 In October 2016, the tender was published and an agreement with 55 selected teams meeting the specified requirements was signed.
 In May 2017 and June 2018, two-day training sessions were held with 105 professionals from the agreement list, explaining the technical conditions of the rehabilitation projects, the characteristics of the connection to the district heating, as well as general explanations on energy-efficient refurbishment and good practices.
 As separate contracts with the neighbours are signed, the projects will be tendered within the list of 55 teams with which the agreement has been signed.

-The estimated costs for the retrofitting interventions are 21,000 EUR on average, including the connection to the district heating network.
+The estimated costs for the retrofitting interventions are 21,000 EUR on average per dwelling, including the connection to the district heating network.
 There are some buildings where the costs are higher because of its initial characteristics (more complex interventions due to existing walls).
 The final price for the house owners, after discounting the H2020, Basque Government and Vitoria Gasteiz Municipality grants, is 9,600 EUR on average.
-In addition, the Basque Government and Vitoria Gasteiz Municipality have created a guarantee fund for those who cannot afford this investment.
+In addition, the Basque Government and Vitoria Gasteiz Municipality created a guarantee fund for those who cannot afford this investment.